Taylor Ashton

 Nelson Williams

-Hailing from the musically diverse and rich culture of South Louisiana, Nelson’s bass playing takes inspiration from his home and beyond; blending bluegrass, jazz, classical and old-time influences into a style of playing that’s been called “Pleasing Virtuosity”.
+Hailing from the musically diverse and rich culture of South Louisiana, Nelson William’s bass playing takes inspiration from his home and beyond; blending bluegrass, jazz, classical and old-time influences into a style of playing that’s been called “Pleasing Virtuosity”.
 He is a founding member of the latest Black string-band, New Dangerfield, a member of Chris Jones and the Night-Drivers and has served as a core member of awarding-winning Black banjo and fiddler, Jake Blount, band for years.
 His expertise and steadfast bass playing has made him a sought after bass player in his home of New Orleans and around the country.
-He has performed at Newport Folk Festival, The Grand Ole Opry, Kennedy Center and many other illustrious festivals and halls across the world.
+He has performed at Newport Folk Festival, The Grand Ole Opry, Telluride Bluegrass Festival and many other illustrious festivals and halls across the world.

 Vilray